ickb/proposal/README.md

 ### Untapped Potential

 In the Nervos ecosystem exists the untapped potential for a Protocol that liquefies and bridges NervosDAO interests from L1 to L2.
-This Protocol could enable NervosDAO-based ISPOs, the official Nervos DAO community voting mechanism and a multitude more L1 & L2 applications!
+This Protocol could enable CKB-based [Initial Stake Pool Offerings](https://www.meld.com/ispo) (ISPO for short), the official Nervos DAO community voting mechanism and a multitude more L1 & L2 applications!

 In particular this Protocol could enable the future Hexmate development of an ISPO, which I highly support and anticipate!